Nana2929/ORA-modrl/report.md

 w/o Delta(δ) |![](./figures/sp_cs_limited.png)  |  ![](./figures/sp_rdc_limited.png)  |  ![](./figures/sp_cs_rdc_limited.png) |
 w/ Delta(δ)|![](./figures/sp_cs_limited-delta.png)  |  ![](./figures/sp_rdc_limited-delta.png)  |  ![](./figures/sp_cs_rdc_limited-delta.png) |

-the deviation (δ) is indicating an increased commodity inventory penalized by the last term of the first objective function.
-It can be observed from the chart that after adding the delta term, the model can be further optimized.
+The deviation ($\delta$) indicates an increased commodity inventory penalized by the last term of the first objective function.
+It can be observed that after adding the penalty term, the model can be further optimized.

-### Issues
+## Issues

 A node could be a RDC, a CS or a null node that does not open any centers, however, our model only allows a node to be either a RDC or a CS.
 We attempt to fix the problem by adding the penalty term $\delta$, and let the model optimize for infeasibility.
 Unfortunately, the model still goes infeasible under conditions that the numbers of CS and RDC do not sum to the total number of candidate nodes ($|J|$).

+## Conclusion

+Our lp-metric with w tendency is the same as Amiri's paper fig 7.

 ## References
 - Bozorgi-Amiri, A., Jabalameli, M.S. & Mirzapour Al-e-Hashem, S.M.J.
 A multi-objective robust stochastic programming model for disaster relief logistics under uncertainty.
 OR Spectrum 35, 905–933 (2013).[link](https://doi.org/10.1007/s00291-011-0268-x)